searchisko/search.jboss.org-ui/README.md

 #### Testing Manually in Browser

-If you want to load the application into browser and test/play with it manually then use `buildForTesting.sh` or `buildForTestingWithLogging.sh` script.
+If you want to load the application into browser and test/play with it manually then use `buildForTesting.sh` script.
 When executed it builds `testing-only.js` which is referenced from `index.html`.

-The only difference between `buildForTesting.sh` and `buildForTestingWithLogging.sh` is that the later makes use of Closure logging (by including
-`src/main/javascript/LoggingWindow.js`).

 ### Closure Templates